This page provides brief details of the Masonic talks I am currently offering.

 12. Welcome to our Lodge room

-A highly interactive and live only version of the above talk, it is intended for White Table meetings when potential candidates and other interested parties, such as friends and family members, are present.
+A highly interactive and live only talk, this is intended for White Table meetings when potential candidates and other interested parties, such as friends and family members, are present.
 The talk is delivered in a Lodge room and Lodge officers are asked to contribute using materials provided by Bro.
 Harvey.
 This talk has helped a considerable number of people to make the decision to apply to become Freemasons.

 13. The Royal Arch – what is it all about?

-This talk is aimed at Master Masons and newly Exalted Royal Arch Companions, although all Companions are likely to find something of interest.
+This is the first in a series of three connected Royal Arch talks.
+This one is aimed at Master Masons and newly Exalted Royal Arch Companions, although all Companions are likely to find something of interest.

 Its purpose is to increase awareness and understanding of the Royal Arch, inspire more brethren to wish to become Companions and to suggest when and how they might consider joining.
 The talk concentrates on the Royal Arch as practiced in the English Constitution.